The Difficulty of the Everest Base Camp Trek

 Similarly, proper acclimatization days are necessary to allow the body to adapt to the chilling environment and thin air.
 The Everest itinerary is designed wisely to ensure proper acclimatization and a slow climb.
 The first acclimatization is at Namche at an elevation of 3433 m.
 The second acclimatization is at Dingboche at an elevation of 4410 m.
 Similarly, elevation gain for each day is less than 500 m except for the trek from Phakding to Namche, which goes through the lush green forests of Sagarmatha National Park, ensuring enough oxygen.

 Trekking through the strenuous trail of the Khumbu region requires good physical fitness.
 The consumption of alcohol and cigarettes may create an imbalance in homeostasis in the body due to decreased water levels.
 Therefore, it is advised to avoid such things while trekking.

 - Drink lots and lots of fluid

 As dehydration can be the cause of the onset of altitude sickness, it is advised to drink plenty of water and other fluids such as fruit juices and vegetable soups.
 It is better to drink warm water.

 Nutritious food increases your physical fitness and keeps you mentally prepared to complete this challenge.
 Strong determination and positive thinking can help you avoid sickness.

 - Use of preventive medication

 Diamox is the most commonly used preventive medicine for altitude sickness.
-It is not a cure for sickness rather the drug to speed up the natural acclimatization process.
+It is not a cure for sickness but rather a drug to speed up the natural acclimatization process.
 It helps trekkers to adjust to the altitude quickly.
-A dose of 125 mg twice daily starting one day before the ascent has been suggested by Everest Base Camp Medical center.
+A dose of 125 mg twice daily starting one day before the ascent has been suggested by Everest Base Camp Medical Center.

 Best Treks in the Everest Region